-South Korea turns into a ski resort heaven in the winters, and if you are an avid ski lover, then Korea is just the place for you.
-An ample number of resorts are available to choose from based on your liking and experience especially if you are a solo women traveler looking for adventure.
+South Korea turns into a ski resort heaven in the winter, and if you are an avid ski lover, then Korea is just the place for you.
+An ample number of resorts are available to choose from based on your liking and experience, especially if you are a solo women traveler looking for adventure.
 We will guide you about the few famous South Korea ski resorts which are not to be missed when visiting Korea.
 Snowboarding also takes place in ski resorts, so almost all the resorts we will mention will probably have a snowboarding facility as well.

 Skiing and snowboarding go hand in hand in all the ski resorts in Korea!
 So, start planning your holiday trip and figure out which slopes you want to capture next!